 Solid black in color, Crèvecoeur chickens have crests and beards of moderate size, compact, well-proportioned bodies, and short legs.
-In movement they are quiet and deliberate.
+Their heads are adorned with a distinctive “v” comb.
+In movement they are quiet and deliberate and have peaceful temperaments.
 The breed stands confinement remarkably well, appearing quite content.
-Crèvecoeur chickens are only moderate layers of large white eggs, and were noted by both English and American poultrymen as being rather delicate in constitution and prone to catch colds in damp conditions.
+Crèvecoeur chickens are only moderate layers of large white eggs, but seem to be adaptable to most climates.

 The breed was developed principally for the quality of its flesh.
-Crèvecoeur chickens have small, fine bones and the proportion of meat to offal is quite high.
+Crèvecoeur chickens have small, fine bones and the proportion of meat to offal can be quite high.
 The skin on this breed is white.
-And the meat is noted for being fine, short, and very white.
+And the meat is noted for being fine, short, and very white in the breasts and the leg meat can be quite dark and almost duck-like in color.
 They also fatten readily and were a French favorite to “gaver” or stuff – an old traditional practice of making birds eat more by inserting a tube into their mouths that introduces a specially blended wet mash and supplements their normal diet.

 The Crèvecoeur chicken was recognized by the American Poultry Association and admitted in 1874.
 Males weigh 8 lbs and females weigh 6.5 lbs.